Armed with spunk, sugar and a blatant disregard for the laws of physics,

 If war conference talks were settled with cupcakes, world peace would arrive a lot sooner.

 "What I don't understand is how everyone seems to see all these opportunities," Bea grumbled.
 "If you like these opportunities so much, you go get them yourself.
 Malfoy's giving them away like hotcakes, isn't he?
 Money, fame, leggy girls.
 Opportunity hotcakes with extra syrup!
-Taste delicious until you start choking on the lies and get backstabbed with a butter knife!"
+Tastes delicious until you start choking on the lies and get backstabbed with a butter knife!"

 The biggest threats to Hogwarts were students with too much free time on their hands.